ashwinb/llama-stack/CONTRIBUTING.md

 ## Running tests

-You can find the Llama Stack testing documentation here [here](tests/README.md).
+You can find the Llama Stack testing documentation [here](https://github.com/meta-llama/llama-stack/blob/main/tests/README.md).

 ## Adding a new dependency to the project